ThinkportRepo/big-data-on-k8s-workshop/2_lab/exercises/1_Kubernetes/1_Kubernetes_EN.md

 Exec into the `admin` Pod and check if you find the file in the mouted volume

 ```
-k exec -it admin -- sh
+kubectl exec -it admin -- sh

 # and
 ls /workshop/exercises